Naourr/Hand-Gestures-thang/readme.md

 Setting up python:
-- Open command promt or powershell.
+- Open command promt or powershell (If on linux, you can probably do this yourself n-)
 - Type: python --version, if its 3.9 to 3.12, theres no need to download python again.
 - Else, download a compatible python version, like this one: https://www.python.org/ftp/python/3.12.3/python-3.12.3-amd64.exe
 - After downloading, run the file and in the installer make sure to: